 Choosing an OS for Functional Safety: Buy Certified or Qualify Your Own?

-At Risknowlogy, we see teams lose months retrofitting an OS that wasn’t validated early enough.
+At Risknowlogy, we see teams lose months retrofitting an OS that wasn't validated early enough.
 Your OS choice affects determinism, freedom-from-interference, safety evidence, and audit readiness.
-This article summarizes current options and the implications of each under IEC 61508 and ISO 26262 for industrial, medical, rail, and automotive systems.
+This article summarises current options and the implications of each for industrial, medical, rail, and automotive systems.

-Option 1: Use a Certified RTOS
+Option 1: Use a certified RTOS

-Pre-certified systems arrive with validated safety manuals, usage restrictions, and toolchain guidance—dramatically reducing your effort to achieve SIL/ASIL.
+Pre-certified systems arrive with validated safety manuals, usage restrictions, and toolchain guidance — dramatically reducing your effort to achieve SIL/ASIL.

 OS / Platform Certifications / Status Max SIL/ASIL Typical Domains & Notes